Bill Einreinhofer: Coverage of China

+Teaching

 He is Chair Emeritus of the Broadcast Journalism department at the New York Film Academy, having joined the faculty of the school in 2013.
-Many of his former students have gone on to successful careers in broadcast and digital journalism across the United States and around the world.
-In 2020 he conceived, and co-taught, a three-week Moscow Journalism Summer School, which attracted early career journalists from across Russia.
+In 2020, he conceived, and co-taught, a three-week Moscow Journalism Summer School, which attracted early career journalists from across Russia.
 Later in the year he co-taught a seminar on "Production 'Best Practices' in the Era of COVID-19" at Astana Media Week, an online gathering of 1,000+ media executives from throughout Central Asia.
 Both projects were supported by the U.S. State Department.

-Previously he was an adjunct professor in the Communications program at Felician College on their Rutherford, New Jersey campus.
+He was previously an adjunct professor in the Communications program at Felician College on their Rutherford, New Jersey campus.
 From 2012 through 2018 he was the producer/writer of an ongoing pro bono series of local oral history videos, Rutherford Historic Narratives, created for the Rutherford Civil Rights Commission.